fbpx

 Our advocacy is simple: Be curious about your bones.

 Understanding your risk factor for osteoporosis starts with family history.
 Bone health can be influenced by genetics, so it is crucial to determine if anyone in your family has had a history of bone fractures.
-Knowledge is power and knowing if you have a family history can help you take preventative measures.
+Knowledge is power, and knowing if you have a family history can help you take preventative measures.

 Our curiosity should not stop there.
 We must also understand what makes our bones stronger and weaker.
 Lifestyle choices such as maintaining a balanced diet rich in calcium and vitamin D, regular weight-bearing exercise, limiting alcohol intake, and refraining from smoking all contribute to healthier bones.
 Medication may also be necessary for some people with a high risk of fractures.